 2) DO NOT use credit cards excessively or let current accounts fall behind

 This may be a “duh” or no brainer statement, but many people tend to overlook the fact buying a home is the biggest purchase they will make.

 Before closing, do not spend an additional amount of money on anything unnecessary.
 Make sure all bills are current and not delinquent.
-Although the loan was under one account, the bank looks at all accounts.
+Although the loan may only be listed under one account, the bank looks at all accounts.
 If you need help improving your credit score, make sure to read this guide.

 3) DO NOT omit debt or liabilities from your loan application

 You may think by not listing any other financial debt or liabilities will help your loan application, but you are WRONG!

 Don’t be sneaky and try to slide that information through the cracks.
-The lender knows your financial situation as well as you do.
+Your lender will know your financial situation as well as you do.
 This is also considered a form of mortgage fraud.
-In the end, you can end up getting a smaller loan than you wanted.
-Truthfully fill out your loan application and your mortgage lender will be able to help you to the best of their ability.
+If you try to falsify information, you will end up getting denied for the funding you want.
+Fill out your loan application honestly and your mortgage lender will be able to assist you in the best way possible.